Quick Steamed Artichokes

 METHOD:

-Fill a glass microwave-proof baking dish with ½ inch of water.
-Add 1 tablespoon of lemon juice or white vinegar.
-Swish the artichokes around in the acidulated water, and then place them in the baking dish, petal cut side down.
-Cover with plastic wrap.
+In a microwave-safe glass baking dish, add ½ inch of water and stir in the lemon juice or vinegar.
+Swish the artichokes briefly in the acidulated water to prevent browning, then place them cut side down in the dish.

-When done, allow the artichokes to cool slightly.
-Then, gently pry open the center of the choke at the top to reveal the center purple petals.
-Using a spoon, gently scrape out the fuzzy middle.
+Allow the artichokes to cool slightly.
+Gently spread the petals at the top to expose the purple inner leaves, then use a spoon to scoop out the fuzzy choke.

 Related Posts